UBS Q4 2025 Earnings Call Summary | Stock Taper

 2. Strategic Updates and Business Highlights

-• Global Wealth Management: Achieved a pretax profit of $1.6 billion, with invested assets at $4.8 trillion.
-All regions reported growth in pretax profits.
+• Global Wealth Management: Achieved a pretax profit of $1.6 billion in Q4, with total invested assets reaching $4.8 trillion.
+All regions reported growth.

-• Asset Management: Increased pretax profit by 20% to $268 million, with positive net new money inflows.
+• Asset Management: Increased pretax profit by 20% to $268 million, driven by higher revenues and lower costs.

 3. Forward Guidance and Outlook

-• 2026 Targets: Aiming for an underlying return on CET1 capital of around 15% and a cost-income ratio below 70%.
+• 2026 Targets: UBS aims for an underlying return on CET1 capital of around 15% and a cost-income ratio below 70%.

-• Net New Assets: Targeting over $200 billion in net new assets by 2028, with expectations for growth in APAC and EMEA.
+• Net New Assets: Targeting over $200 billion in net new assets by 2028, with expectations of positive contributions from the U.S. wealth business in 2026.

-• Share Buybacks: Plan to repurchase $3 billion in shares in 2026, with potential for more depending on regulatory developments.
+• Dividends and Buybacks: Plans to repurchase $3 billion in shares in 2026, with potential for more depending on regulatory developments.

 4. Bad News, Challenges, or Points of Concern